jjeffery/stomp/README.md

 stomp
 =====

-Go language library for STOMP protocol
+Go language implementation of a simple STOMP server.